ChalmersGU-AI-course/AI-lecture-slides/lecture1.md

 - A simple agent function is:
   - If the current square is dirty, then suck;
     otherwise, move to the other square.
-- How do we know if this is a good agent function?
+- {:.fragment} How do we know if this is a good agent function?
   - What is the best function? --- Is there one?
   - Who decides this?